Clutchkarma/NineMensMorris/README.md

 # NineMensMorris
-AI driven Nine Men's Morris in python

 Nine Men's Morris is an ancient game that can be traced back to the Roman empire, yet remained popular all the way through the early 19th century

-this version is designed to be played from the command line or the python shell.
+this version is designed 2 player, designed to be played from the command line or the python shell.

+Single Player AI variant being developed